robdodson/robdodson.github.com/source/_posts/2012-04-30-custom-domain-with-octopress-and-github-pages.markdown

 *I'm going to try to write this as a bit of a lightening post to see if I can bring down the time it takes me to produce something.*

 [Octopress](http://octopress.org/) is a blogging framework written by [Brandon Mathis](http://brandonmathis.com/) ([@imathis](https://twitter.com/#!/imathis)) which sits on top of [Jekyll](https://github.com/mojombo/jekyll).
 Jekyll is a static site generator, meaning there's no database associated with your blog.
 Instead of writing everything in a WSYWIG linked to MySQL (like Wordpress or Blogger) you produce text files using Markdown which are then converted to static HTML.
 There are 3 huge benefits to this approach.
 First, writing in Markdown is awesome.
 Once you learn the syntax it's incredibly fast and you don't have to spend time playing with a tiny little editor window just to <s>add</s> *some* **style** to your posts.
 Second, writing in your favorite text editor is also awesome.
-I produce everything in [Sublime Text 2](http://www.sublimetext.com/2) and every day I discover a new tricks to make the process better.
+I produce everything in [Sublime Text 2](http://www.sublimetext.com/2) and every day I discover new tricks to make the process better.
 If you've ever had to write a blog post using one of those horrible little TinyMCE editors you will appreciate this feature.
 And lastly, static HTML is *fast*.

 Octopress takes what Jekyll has started and adds some useful tasks and templates which make setting up your own blog a breeze.
 I'm going to quickly cover the steps needed to set everything up on Github Pages using a custom domain since that's something I struggled with when first starting out.